DworkinLab/Bio720/RNA_Seq/RNA_Seq_Salmon_Tutorial_2021.md

 The two most important things I want to go over today are the choice of adapter file and the parameters for MAXINFO.
 We will discuss these in class.

 Obviously we don't want to run the script each time so instead, I recommend making a for loop and running them all (consider submitting it as a shell script).
-It could look something like (PLEASE DON'T RUN THIS DURING THE TUTORIAL)
+It could look something like (PLEASE DON'T RUN THIS DURING THE TUTORIAL).
+Please see the next section for something I recommend doing (always) before running a for loop like this.

 ```bash